WLAN-Pi/wlanpi-wconsole/README.md

 (Note: if you make these changes while in "Wi-Fi Console" mode, they will not take effect.
 You must start in "classic" mode, make the updates, then switch to "Wi-Fi Console" mode)

-# Legacy Options (Not Recommended For General Use)
+# Switching to Wireless Console Mode From CLI

-(It is possible to flip in to Wi-Fi console mode using the Linux CLI, but it is strongly recommended to use the native WLAN Pi front panel navigation menu)
+It is possible to flip in to Wi-Fi console mode using the Linux CLI, but it is recommended to use the WLAN Pi front panel navigation menu if you're not comfortable using the Linux CLI.

 As there are quite a few networking changes we need to make for Wi-Fi Console to operate correctly, we need to flip the WLAN Pi in to a completely new mode of operation that uses a different network configuration.
 The 'wconsole_switcher' script is used to switch between the usual "classic" mode of operation and the "Wi-Fi Console" mode of operation.

-When moving to the "Wi-Fi Console" mode, various configuration files are changed on the WLAN Pi, with the original networking files being preserved to allow restoration to the original ("classic" mode) configuration.

-When moving back to the original "classic" mode, all changed files are restored to their original state.

-When moving between modes, the WLAN Pi will reboot to ensure that all new network configuration starts cleanly.

 ## Enabling Wi-Fi Console Mode (Via CLI)

 To flip the WLAN Pi in to "Wi-Fi Console" mode, SSH to the WLAN Pi and execute the following command:

 ```
- sudo /etc/wconsole/wconsole_switcher on
+ sudo /usr/sbin/wconsole_switcher on
 ```

-At this point, the WLAN Pi will reboot so that the new networking configuration will take effect.
+At this point, the WLAN Pi will reboot so that the new mode will take effect.

 ## Exiting Wi-Fi Console Mode (via CLI)